robmab/Contact_List/README.md

 - Delete contacts

 > [!IMPORTANT]
-> All these functions are done both locally and in the api, to reduce unnecessary load on the server.
+> All these functions are done both locally and in the api, to reduce unnecessary load on the server

 > [!NOTE]
-> Images and gender of contacts are saved randomly.
+> Images and gender of contacts are saved randomly through randomuser.me

 ### Responsive